greenJaa/svelte-rings/README.md

 Svelte Rings ⚪✨

-A modern, highly-reactive web application built with Svelte and SvelteKit.
+A web application built with Svelte and SvelteKit.
 Svelte Rings provides a captivating, smooth visualization experience designed to be easily deployed across various environments, from local development to Kubernetes.

 Installation & Deployment